 The applicant must have successfully matriculated and completed their first year at the College of Osteopathic Medicine, as well as have the College of Osteopathic Medicine approval to apply for the dual-degree programs.
 MCAT scores are accepted in lieu of GMAT scores.
 Students who have not completed required undergraduate accounting, economics and computer courses will be scheduled to complete them at the onset of the program.

-The Pre-Doctoral Academic Medicine Scholarship Program is designed to prepare outstanding medical students to pursue careers in academic medicine including medical education, research, and clinical practice in an academic health care setting.
+The Pre-Doctoral Academic Medicine Scholarship Program is designed to prepare outstanding medical students for careers in academic medicine including medical education, research, and clinical practice in an academic health care setting.
 This five-year program allows a medical student to obtain two degrees—Doctor of Osteopathic Medicine and a Master’s in Neuromusculoskeletal Sciences.
 The Master’s Degree will meet a need for dually trained professionals in both Osteopathic Medicine and Neuromusculoskeletal Sciences who can bring both backgrounds to bear in the classroom and the research laboratory.
 Those students interested in this Neuromusculoskeletal Sciences, M.S. program, please contact the Office of Pre-Doctoral Academic Medicine Scholarship Program.